gerekper/ganjaking/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.9.1 - March 1, 2023 =
+* Improvement: Further improved performance when viewing 2FA settings and hid user counts by default on sites with many users
+* Fix: Adjusted style inclusion and usage to prevent missing icons
+* Fix: Avoided using the ctype extension as it may not be enabled
+* Fix: Prevented fatal errors caused by malformed Central keys

 = 7.9.0 - February 14, 2023 =
 * Improvement: Added 2FA management shortcode and WooCommerce account integration